 10,000 feet with small jump aircraft or 15,000 for larger aircraft.

-Parachute opening altitude is usually between 2000 and 3000 feet.
+Parachute opening altitude is usually between 2500 and 6900 feet, but can be higher.

 Occasionally skydivers will deploy their parachutes immediately upon